 How Stabilization Policy Works

 Adjustments to monetary policy occur at periodic Federal Reserve Open Market Committee (FOMC) meetings.
-The FOMC consists of the Board of Governors of the Federal Reserve System, the president of the Federal Reserve Bank of New Year, and four rotating presidents of the remaining Federal Reserve regional banks
+The FOMC consists of the Board of Governors of the Federal Reserve System, the president of the Federal Reserve Bank of New York, and four rotating presidents of the remaining Federal Reserve regional banks.

 The FOMC meets eight times per year to review economic and financial conditions before changing monetary policy.
 After each meeting, the FOMC releases a public statement about its strategy for achieving its goals of maximum employment and price stability, otherwise called the Federal Reserve’s “dual mandate.”